Use Salesforce Optimizer to Improve Your Org (4 Practical Methods)

 Salesforce Optimizer offers several key benefits:

-The app gives teams a clear plan for fixing problems, making it easier to prepare for upgrades like moving to Lightning Experience.
+The app gives teams a clear plan to fix problems, making it easier to prepare for upgrades such as moving to Lightning Experience.

 Why Salesforce Optimizer is Important